vineetkum25softwork/Affirmation-Journal/README.md

 # Affirmation-Journal
-GitHub repo for our website, offering downloadable PDF sheets combining affirmations and journal prompts for digital note-taking apps (e.g., Goodnotes), and linking to our physical notebooks available via Amazon KDP.
+Here, we sell affirmation and journal prompt sheet  in PDF format, compatible with apps like Goodnotes.
+We also give link to our physical notebooks available for purchase through Amazon KDP.